Pull to refresh

 Overview

 Eight skiers died in three avalanches across Austria on Saturday, January 18—all within four hours, all in terrain where warnings had been issued for days.
 The dead include a woman buried in front of her husband in Bad Hofgastein, four killed in the Gastein Valley, and three Czech nationals swept away in Pusterwald.
-These eight deaths brought the week's Alpine toll to at least 19 across Austria, Switzerland, and France.
+These eight deaths brought the week's Alpine toll to at least 19 across Austria (7 deaths), France (6 deaths), Switzerland (5 deaths), and Italy (1 death).

-The carnage follows a pattern that mountain rescue services find grimly familiar: heavy snowfall creates unstable layers, authorities raise danger levels to 4 ("high") on the five-point European scale, and skiers venture off-piste anyway.
+The carnage follows a familiar pattern: heavy snowfall creates unstable layers, authorities raise danger levels to 4 ("high") on the five-point European scale, and skiers venture off-piste anyway.
 "This tragedy painfully demonstrates how serious the current avalanche situation is," said Gerhard Kremser, head of the Pongau mountain rescue service.
 "Despite clear and repeated warnings, numerous avalanches occurred again today—unfortunately with fatal consequences."

 Key Indicators